 The bigger you get as a band, the more you travel.
 Both nationally and internationally.
 I wanted to know what Casey misses most about JoCo, "the first time I went to NYC was a little shocking.
 Everyone walks with their heads down, not making eye contact.
 In Johnston County, you can be a complete stranger but we make eye contact with you, we nod, we say hello.
 Southern hospitality is the best.
 It's nice to return and feel welcome."

 Speaking of returning, Season & Snare will be making Four Oaks, NC their base of operations for a while.
 In between recording music and touring, Casey and Autumn will be opening up a music school in their home, his grandparents old home actually.
 Casey was very close to his grandparents, who lived next door to him growing up.
 In fact, he recently released a song he wrote about their love for each other.
 Called To Ann, With Love.
-You can listen to it and learn more about it here.
 Be prepared to cry.
 The song is absolutely beautiful both musically and lyrically.

 With their love and support of him, it feels right that the home his grandparents shared will be a place for making and sharing music.
 Johnston County doesn't have a lot of places that kids can go outside of school to learn music appreciation, especially early in life.
 Casey is hoping to change that, "we'll be teaching drums, guitar, piano, violin, and maybe a few more."